mldanv/mldanv/README.md

-### Hi there 👋 I'm Imelda Nova Permata
+### Hi there, welcome!
+I'm Imelda Nova Permata / Melda👋
-You can call me Melda

 🔭 I’m currently working on Car Showroom

 🌱 I’m currently learning Information System

-👯 I’m looking to collaborate on world I wish
+👯 I’m looking to collaborate with great people in the world I wish

-🤔 I’m looking for help with all of people

 💬 Ask me about social personality, mentality, and psychology